 The primary factors affecting the duration of the support will be the amount of time the couple were married or in a domestic partnership, their ages and health, and their ability to become self-sufficient over time.
 In many maintenance orders, the court will include language which basically instructs the party receiving spousal or partner support to become self-sufficient within a specified or reasonable period of time.

 Our courts are taking a closer look at realistic maintenance and partner support orders, and establishing specific time frames in most cases.
 Our experienced family law and maintenance lawyers will also work to carefully establish the basis for that support, and when (or if) a support order can be modified or dropped in the future.

 Can I Seek a Change or Reduction in my Maintenance or Alimony Payments?

 Yes.
 There are several reasons to ask the court to reduce maintenance.
 This cannot be done quickly or haphazardly.
 The court will require complex calculations, and a substantial argument that there has been a significant change in the income of one or more of the parties, or the ability to pay the mandated support.

 For example, if your income has dropped by a significant amount, this can be a valid reason to request support reduction.
 Other reasons include an increase in the income of the party receiving support, health issues, cohabitation or re-marriage of the party receiving maintenance, to name a few.

 Contact an Experienced Louisville Spousal Maintenance Lawyer Today

 Negotiating maintenance or partner support, or requesting modifications of existing support orders involves complex financial calculations, as well as legal skill regarding standards of living and justification for modifications.
 This isn’t a matter you want to attend to yourself.
-We invite you to contact Dodd & Dodd, or call us today to schedule a free consultation at 502-584-1108.
+We invite you to contact Dodd & Dodd, or call us today to schedule a consultation at 502-584-1108.